 For the last two years, Cabot Oil & Gas Corporation, Southwestern Energy, and Williams sponsored the MOLU as it traveled to Pennsylvania and visited dozens of different schools across the northeastern part of the state.

-Due to its popularity, Cabot, Williams, Southwestern Energy, Shell, and Schlumberger joined together to help fund the creation of a brand new MOLU to be permanently stationed in Pennsylvania, Ohio and West Virginia and used in schools throughout the region.
+Due to its popularity, Cabot, Williams, Southwestern Energy, Shell, and Schlumberger worked together to fund the creation of a brand new MOLU that is permanently stationed in Pennsylvania, Ohio and West Virginia and used in schools throughout the region.

 Recently, the MOLU traveled to The Linsly School in West Virginia.

 The MOLU has six mobile units comprised of four stations each, making 24 educational activities available which can be easily set up in any gym or common area.
 Students travel around in pairs, spending a few minutes at each station learning, filling out an accompanying worksheet, and exploring the hands-on materials – including a robotic arm and a microscope.

 Topics we explore, along with the standards covered during a MOLU visit